brentlintner/gaseous/README.md

 * support recursive objects (i.e. at the moment, only second level functions are mapped)
 * client uses events and supports connect/disconnect/ready events (and anything else worthy)
 * make client compat lib for older browsers (ex.
 Object.keys)
+* tweak lib/client to dually work as a commonjs module (in node)